 Ms. Webster expressed interest in removing barriers to care and addressing liability issues.
 She asked if there had been feedback from the insurance companies.
-Ms. Sparrevohn responded that they had been invited to the Interested Parties Workshop but did not attend.
+Ms. Ehrlich responded that they had been invited to the Interested Parties Workshop but did not attend.
+Ms. Sparrevohn stated that they will show up when the issue gets set for hearing.

-Ms. Sparrevohn invited Ms. Holtzer to speak on this topic.
-Ms. Holtzer introduced herself as a midwife and stated that she liked the language in the current draft, even though it wasn't perfect.
+Ms. Sparrevohn invited Ms. Holzer to speak on this topic.
+Ms. Holzer introduced herself as a midwife and stated that she liked the language in the current draft, even though it wasn't perfect.
 In her opinion, it reflected what was actually happening with midwives who have collaborative relationships with physicians.
 She stated that there were physicians across California who do collaborate with midwives but are not able to supervise.
 She was in agreement with the suggestions Dr. Gregg recommended, but did not see how defining the word "collaborate" would work.
 She asked how many midwives have collaboration, based on the Office of Statewide Planning and Development, (OSHPD) statistics.
 Ms. Ehrlich provided the following data: